The Cooling System Flush – An uninteresting topic? Think again.

 - Left unchecked, rust and particulate can block internal passage ways which can cause a generator to overheat.
 Plus, the new coolant will contain fresh additives that will protect the interior of the engine and radiator from further corrosion.

-- Over time coolant properties change becoming acidic and corrosive which will damage critical engine cooling parts.
+- Over time coolant properties change becoming acidic (lower pH) and corrosive to certain metal engine components.
+But pH levels which are too high can cause aluminum surfaces in and around the radiator to corrode and damage critical engine cooling parts.
 Coolant with high pH levels can ‘eat’ through the thin tubes of the radiator core causing damage beyond repair and requiring a complete radiator replacement – a repair bill that may run into thousands of dollars depending on size.

 - Coolant has lubricating qualities that diminish over time.
 This is important in maintaining the moving parts within the cooling system, such as water pumps.
 Old coolant with particulate and low lubricity can cause water pumps to fail and your generator to overheat and shut down.